|Ideapad Y500||shakuras||Intel i7-3630QM (8) @ 3.4 GHz||2x NVIDIA GeForce GT 650M||16GB|

 Void Linux (rolling release, without systemd) for x86_64 systems.

-Firefox and qutebrowser.
-Firefox is a standard libre browser that has gotten much faster since the Quantum update, while qutebrowser is keyboard-optimized.
-Typically qutebrowser goes with my i3 workflow.
+Firefox.
+Firefox is a standard libre browser that has gotten much faster since the Quantum update.
+I refuse to use Chrome derivatives generally.

 Emacs!
 Always Emacs.
 I do use evil-mode for Vim keybindings, in accordance with the old joke: “Emacs is a great operating system.
 It’s just missing a good text editor.”
 Emacs is one of the best pieces of software ever written.